The

 - detailed cost centre reports

-- financial reports supported by receipts, invoices, bank account statements
+- financial reports supported by receipts, invoices or bank account statements

 Gap fee subsidy